ocadotechnology/aimmo/docs/architecture/games/worker-manager.md

 `WorkerManager` has no interaction with simulation logic.

 Adding workers is done in a concurrent manner, using a ThreadPoolExecutor.
-This is because thecreation of workers often involves expensive io.
+This is because the creation of workers often involves expensive io.
 Methods in `WorkerManager` (and its subclasses) **must** be thread safe.